Vinashu/RimWorldRPG/chapters/chapter_06_colony.md

 ### Wealth, Events, and New Recruits

-Tie this into event generation (see Chapter 8):

-* When the colony’s **Wealth crosses a new band** and you have an open Recruit slot, you can add a **“New Arrival”** option to your event rolls:
+When your colony crosses into a new tier and you have an open Recruit slot, the Storyteller can add **"New Arrival"** events:

-  * A refugee fleeing a raid.
+*   Refugees fleeing raids.
-  * A wandering medic or engineer looking for a safe home.
+*   Wandering specialists seeking safe homes.
-  * A disgraced noble or mercenary searching for work.
+*   Mercenaries or nobles searching for work.

-* High Wealth can also attract **dangerous** arrivals:
+High Wealth Score also attracts **dangerous** arrivals:

-  * Desperate criminals, spies, or raiders pretending to be harmless.
+*   Criminals, spies, or raiders pretending to be harmless.

-Wealth tells the world that your colony is worth visiting—and worth attacking.
-Recruits are one of the rewards for surviving long enough to matter.
+Wealth Score tells the world your colony is worth visiting—and worth attacking.